 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 - Excessive bleeding

 - Infection (a slight risk any time the skin is broken)

 Antideoxyribonuclease B titer; ADN-B test

-Bisno AL, Stevens DL.
+Bryant AE, Stevens DL.
 Streptococcus pyogenes.
-In: Mandell GL, Bennett JE, Dolin R, eds.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, PA: Elsevier Churchill-Livingstone; 2009:chap 198.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 199.

-Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
-Editorial Team.
+Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.